Stryfe: Fictional character biography

-Stryfe later experiences a personal existential crisis and becomes depressed at the futility of his efforts over the years after the X-Men finally manage to cure the Legacy Virus, which Stryfe considered to be his life's work and the one permanent victory he had against Cable, his parents (Scott and Jean), and the rest of the X-Men.
-He hunts down Bishop who is possessed by the entity Le Bete Noir, whose power rivals the Phoenix Force and threatens to consume Bishop's body and unleash its evil upon the universe.
-However, Stryfe ultimately regrets the path he took and the choices he has made in his life (stemming from his perpetual identity crisis as a clone), frees Bishop from the entity and sacrifices himself to save the Earth by absorbing Le Bete Noir into himself, shattering his body from the power overload.
-Gambit, however, is suspicious that Cable may have telepathically forced Stryfe to sacrifice himself.
+Stryfe experiences a personal existential crisis and becomes depressed at the futility of his efforts after the X-Men manage to cure the Legacy Virus.
+He hunts down Bishop, who has possessed by the entity Le Bete Noir.
+Its power rivals the Phoenix Force and threatens to consume Bishop's body and unleash evil upon the universe.
+However, Stryfe ultimately regrets the path he took and the choices he has made in his life.
+He frees Bishop from the entity and sacrifices himself to save Earth by absorbing Le Bete Noir into himself.
+Gambit is suspicious and believes that Cable may have telepathically forced Stryfe to sacrifice himself.

 Messiah War

-It's revealed during Messiah War that Stryfe was able to transport himself into the future instead of dying where he is discovered by Bishop, who has been traveling through time in an attempt to kill Hope Summers.
-This was confirmed by the writer Christopher Yost to be the same character that had previously plagued the X-Men, mentioning in particular his survival of his fight against Nate and Cable.
+In the storyline Messiah War, it is revealed that Stryfe was able to transport himself into the future instead of dying, where he was discovered by Bishop.
 Cable, Deadpool, the time-displaced X-Force and Apocalypse join forces to defeat Stryfe and Bishop.
-Cable and Hope travel further into the future, the X-Force return to the present, and Apocalypse drags Stryfe away, intending to use him as a new host body.
+Cable and Hope Summers travel further into the future, the X-Force return to the present, and Apocalypse drags Stryfe away, intending to use him as a new host body.